Spain Company Formations

 There is no public register of shareholders, whilst the initial shareholders are stated in the deed of incorporation any subsequent changes to shareholders are by a notarial deed which is not filed at the Mercantile Register.

-- Maintaining statutory books: such as the "libro de actas" (minute book) and the "registro de socios" (shareholders' register) and the "libro de subcontratadores" (subcontractors' register)
+Maintaining statutory books: the “libro de actas” minute book, the “registro de socios” shareholders’ register and the “libro de subcontratadores” subcontractors’ register and the “libro de visitas” labour inspectors’ visit book.

 Company Directors and Shareholders